Omni Calculator logo

 How long does Accutane® take to work?
 Treating acne with the right Accutane® dosage takes time as the therapy usually lasts for months or even more than a year.
 However, it is supposed to treat your skin for the rest of your life.
 Sometimes, in cases of relapse, the course can be repeated.

-Isotretinoin dose calculator can be helpful with few problems regarding Accutane dosage.
+The isotretinoin dose calculator can be helpful with a few problems regarding Accutane dosage.
 It has a built-in Accutane® dosage chart.
-To use it, follow the below instruction:
+To use it, follow the below instructions:

 2. In the next field of the isotretinoin dose calculator, you can calculate how much time (approximately) it will take to administer the full cumulative dose.
 It takes a mean value of a cumulative dose, which is 135 mg per kilogram.

-4. Alternatively, if you know your full dose (e.g., because your dermatologist has counted it for you), you can switch to the Advanced mode of this Accutane® dosage calculator.
-Then, type your cumulative isotretinoin dose and the parameter that you know - either the duration of your therapy or your daily dose.
+5. Alternatively, if you know your full dose (e.g., because your dermatologist has counted it for you), you can choose to input your cumulative isotretinoin dose and the parameter that you know — either the duration of your therapy or your daily dose.
 The calculator will then provide the other number.

 How does Accutane® work?